 We are using Lewis Carroll’s “Alice in Wonderland”.
 We are taking advantage of the fact that this book has been translated into dozens of diverse languages.
 Our materials consist of 28 short passages (15-30 sec long) and 3 long passages (~5-6 min long).
 We chose to use auditory modality in order to make the localizers child-friendly as well as useable in illiterate populations.
 All the materials are recorded by a female (again, for child-friendliness reasons) native speaker.

 The localizer contrast relies on the intact speech > acoustically degraded speech contrast.
 For each language, the download directory will include: i) 28 short passages, ii) the degraded versions of the 28 short passages, and iii) 3 long passages.
-For details on the validation of this contrast and showing its similarity to our more traditional contrast (sentences > nonword sequences), please see Scott et al. (under review; to be available soon - email Ev for the latest version).
+For details on the validation of this contrast and showing its similarity to our more traditional contrast (sentences > nonword sequences), please see Scott et al. (2016).
 There, you can also find details on the procedure we use to create the degraded versions of the materials.

 The texts of the English materials can be downloaded here: [long passages; short passages].
 Please note that in some languages some of these passages were missing or translated to be quite different in content.
 When you download the materials for whatever language, please make sure to check the Info_on_x.txt file (where x is the relevant language), which will contain notes on these kinds of discrepancies.